 HOW LONG DOES IT TAKE TUDCA TO WORK?

-HOW MUCH TUDCA TO TAKE ON A CYCLE OF TREN AND DBOL
+HOW MUCH TUDCA TO TAKE ON A CYCLE OF TREN & D-BOL

-Like it or not, some of the most popular users of Tudca are athletes or bodybuilders who use steroids like tren or dbol.
-This makes sense from a physiological perspective as these two steroids can wreak havoc on the liver.
+Like it or not, some of the most popular users of TUDCA are athletes or bodybuilders who use steroids like Tren or D-Bol.
+This makes sense from a physiological perspective, as these two steroids can be hard on the liver.

-While I don’t recommend the use of steroids for a variety of reasons, if you are on a cycle of steroids, use 500-1000mg of Tudca three hours away from when you take tren or dbol.
+While I don’t recommend the use of steroids for many reasons, but if you are on a cycle of steroids, use 500-1000mg of TUDCA 3 hours away from when you take tren or dbol.

 TUDCA BEFORE DRINKING